 The investor, Intertainment, sued producer Franchise Pictures for fraud.
 Franchise claimed the budget was $75 million instead of the actual budget of $44 million.
-Franchise Pictures were sentenced to pay Intertainment $121.7 million in damages and went bankrupt.
+Franchise was ordered by the court to pay Intertainment $121.7 million in damages, and went bankrupt.
 Intertainment only financed the film because it came as a package deal with The Art of War (2000) and The Whole Nine Yards (2000).

 In an interview with Movieline magazine, Barry Pepper said that the food provided on the set wasn't great and that John Travolta decided to summon his personal chef to the movie's Canada location to feed the cast and crew.